avishaan/codehatcher.github.io/_posts/2015-04-18-attributed-strings-xcode.md

 ### Problem
 ![Silvrback blog image](/assets/posts/migrated-codehatcher-blog/simulatorvsxcode_large.jpg)

-Online people talk about making sure you add your custom fonts to the plist or to make sure you aren't picking a font style that the font doesn't actually support.
+Online people talk about making sure you add your custom fonts to the plist or to make sure you aren't picking a font style that the font doesn't support.
 These may be the cause of your problem but another fix is as follows.

 ```swift